brand icon Mar172026

 Davines NOUNOU Hair Mask

-Davines NOUNOU Hair Mask is very rich and nourishing, but it was too heavy for my fine hair.
-Instead of feeling soft and bouncy, my hair felt weighed down and limp.
-If you have thicker or coarser hair, this might be perfect.
-For fine hair, skip it.
+Davines NOUNOU Hair Mask is very rich and nourishing, but unfortunately, it was too heavy for my fine hair.
+Instead of feeling soft and bouncy, my hair felt weighed down after using it.
+For thicker or coarser hair types, this might work well, but it wasn’t the right match for my hair texture.

 Final Thoughts